AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 Now that all the setup is done, you can use your contract in tests, integration-tests or scripts.

-Start by importing your crate, with the `interface` feature enabled :
+Start by importing your crate, with the `interface` feature enabled:
 ```toml
 counter-contract = { path = "../counter-contract", features = ["interface"] }
 ```

-You can now use :
+You can now use:
 ```rust
 {{#include ../../contracts/counter/examples/deploy.rs:full_counter_example}}
 ```

 ## Integration in a workspace

 In this paragraph, we will use the `cw-plus` repository as an example.
-You can review :
+You can review:
 - [The full integration code](https://github.com/AbstractSDK/cw-plus) with `cw-orch` added
 - [The complete diff](https://github.com/cosmwasm/cw-plus/compare/main...abstractsdk:main) that shows you all integration spots (if you want to go fast)